wikimedia/mediawiki-services-kartotherian/packages/kartotherian/README.md

 ## Components
 Kartotherian platform consists of a number of elements, some of which conform to the general specifications established by [MapBox](https://github.com/mapbox), and therefor can reuse components that confirm to the same specification.
-Also, see [Tilerator](https://github.com/kartotherian/tilerator), an optional stand-alone service to pre-generate tiles.
-Tilerator is separate from Kartotherian, but it reuses most of the same components.

 ### Components by Wikimedia Foundation